johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 The transition nonce is a reflection of entropy generated by a multitude of external, unpredictable sources determine the transition nonce, and thus contribute directly to Ouroboros’ perpetual cycle of randomness generation.

 A user gives a nonce for a transaction when using the Cardano command line interface (cardano-CLI), however the nonce retrieved when viewing the details of the transaction is different.
-You can review more details and the relevant command line options in Cardano docs here.
+You can review more details and the relevant command line options in Cardano docs here.[^90]

 **February 2, 2021… How can you explain verifiable randomness to a layman?** CH: